mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 When you log in to the Admin area and click ‘Stats’ in the admin navigation.
 From here you’ll see some top-level statistics, including the number of reports published on the site, the number of updates, and the number of alerts set up.
 This can be useful for a quick snapshot of activity.

 For a more detailed breakdown, from the ‘Stats’ page click ‘Summary statistics’ or type ‘/dashboard’ on the end of your WasteWorks URL.
+You will need to have the View Dashboard permission to see this.

 From here, you can access statistics on: